Privacy Policy

 There are certain circumstances in which we may refuse to correct the personal information.
 In such situations we will give you written notice that sets out:

-If we correct personal information that it has previously supplied to a third party and you request us to notify the third party of the correction, we will take such steps as are reasonable to give that notification unless impracticable or unlawful to do so.
+If we correct personal information that we have previously supplied to a third party and you request us to notify the third party of the correction, we will take such steps as are reasonable to give that notification unless impracticable or unlawful to do so.

 Integrity and security of your personal information